Martin-Seysen/mmgroup/docs/source/guide.rst

 Code generation
 ===============

+Warning!

+At present the process of generating C code is under construction.

+We plan to switch to the ``meson`` build system.
+Therefore a much more declarative style is required for describing an buld operations.
+Thus the description here is pertty much outdated!

 In this section we describe the most important functions and classes used for the automatic generation of C code.